sam-arth07/Genify.Ai/README.md

 3. Check the generated files in the output folder.

 4. Additional the script will automatically zip the generated file structure with the same name and in the same directory.
-Feel free to explore and adapt this script to suit your needs! 🚀